Data Protection Policy

 The information may be passed to third parties, in so far as this is required by law or if third parties process these data under contract.
 The processed data can be sent to servers in the USA and other unsafe third countries (see also number 3) and processed there.
 Concerning that transfer, Google cites the standard contractual clauses approved by the EU Commission as a safeguard for ensuring a level of data protection comparable to the EU.

 The user data collected by the Google Analytics cookies will be deleted automatically after 14 months.

-g) Geographical search with Google Maps
+g) Google Maps

-h) Implemented YouTube videos
+i) Implemented YouTube videos

 On our website we use components (videos) of Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter: "YouTube"), a Google company.
 The implementation is on the basis of your consent pursuant to Art.
 6 (1) 1st sentence lit. a GDPR.
 Loading the videos on our website will send data to Google.
 In particular, data about which of our Internet pages you have visited and device-specific information including the IP address will be sent to Google.

 Here, we use the "privacy-enhanced mode" option provided by YouTube.
 If you open a page that has an embedded video, a connection to the YouTube servers will only be made and the content shown on the Internet page by instruction to your browser, if you actually watch the video.

 If you are logged in with YouTube at the same time, that information will be assigned to your member account at YouTube.
 You can prevent this by first closing your member account before visiting our website.
 Your data will be deleted, once they are no longer needed for the purpose of the processing.

 Further data protection information in conjunction with YouTube can be found in the Google data protection policy.